 This Guide focuses primarily on various aspects of the resolution of M&A disputes through arbitration.
 A formal arbitration process, however, is not the only method of resolving certain M&A disputes.
 An expert determination is an additional alternative dispute resolution process often included in transaction agreements, one that is commonly utilised in resolving post-closing purchase price adjustment disputes.
-This chapter will discuss a variety of topics focused on assisting transaction parties, their advisors and their counsel in managing the expert determination process.
-To do so it is necessary to understand how an expert determination differs from an arbitration.
-It is also important to understand the types of M&A disputes that are most often appropriately resolved through the process.
-This chapter will discuss and describe a variety of factors related to managing the expert determination, including defining and documenting the process in the relevant transaction agreement; items to include in submissions to the expert that can have a direct impact on the determination; and the critically important selection of the expert.
+This chapter will discuss a variety of topics focused on assisting transaction parties, their advisors and their counsel in managing the expert determination process, including how an expert determination differs from an arbitration and the types of M&A disputes that are most often appropriately resolved through an expert determination.
+This chapter will also discuss and describe a variety of factors related to expert determinations, including, defining and documenting the process in the relevant transaction agreement; items to include in submissions to the expert that can have a direct impact on the determination; and the critically important selection of the expert.

 Expert determination versus arbitration

 Before discussing how to manage the process, we should differentiate between an expert determination and an arbitration.
-While the processes may appear similar on the surface – and quite often the two can be procedurally very similar – there are some key differences and considerations for transaction parties opting for this form of dispute resolution.
+While the processes can appear similar because quite often the two can be procedurally very similar, there are some key differences and considerations for transaction parties opting for this forum of dispute resolution.

 There are two primary differences between arbitrations and expert determinations.
-The first is that an expert determination is most commonly provided by a single expert, commonly an accounting or other industry expert, whereas many arbitrations involve an arbitration tribunal comprising attorneys.
-The second key difference is in most cases there are no formal rules governing an expert determination other than what may be provided for in the transaction agreement (or otherwise agreed between the parties and possibly the expert), and licensing standards for professional certifications held by the expert.
+The first is that an expert determination is most commonly conducted and provided by a single expert, commonly an accounting or other industry expert, whereas many arbitrations involve an arbitral tribunal comprising attorneys.
+The second key difference is that, generally speaking, there are no formal rules governing an expert determination other than what may be provided for in the transaction agreement (or otherwise agreed between the parties and possibly the expert), other than licensing standards for professional certifications held by the expert.
 By contrast, arbitrations are governed by a variety of rules, laws and treaties that can apply depending on the venue or the parties’ agreement.